tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 > **Important:** If you use a local variable in one handler, and that
 > handler calls another handler, you can't use the local variable in the
 > second handler.
-If you use a variable with the same name, LiveCode
+If you use a variable with the same name, xTalk
 > creates a second variable that is local to the second handler.
 But the
 > two local variables don't affect each other, because they're in
 > different handlers.